Activist investors target UK oil and gas companies

-The trend took root in the United States last year where activist shareholders targeted sizeable companies including Hess Corp.
+The trend took root in the United States last year where activist shareholders targeted sizeable companies including Hess Corp (HES.N).
 It now has three new directors and is selling assets in Asia after the intervention of Elliot Management.

 The UK-listed companies in the sights of activists are smaller but given the worsening outlook for oil and gas prices and disappointment with some more marginal energy prospects of the boom years they may look for more and bigger targets.